Pokémon Stadium: Outside Japan

-Promotions for Pokémon Stadium were held at Blockbuster stores in North America.

 Sales for the Nintendo 64 console fell 12.5% in the United States in the year prior to the release of Pokémon Stadium, with Enrique Rivero of Video Business describing sales as being "softer-than-expected".
 The report stated that this was largely due to consumers purchasing Pokémon games for the Game Boy instead.
 Nintendo's Pokémon franchise was at a high point of popularity in the United States by late 1999, with the franchise having a high-selling VHS tape, top-viewed kids television show, and over seven million Pokémon game cartridges sold.

 On March 6, 2000, Nintendo launched a $7 million Pokémon Stadium advertising campaign on television, print, and online media as part of a wider $30 million Pokémon promotion.
 Nintendo released a promotional Pokémon Stadium bundle featuring a Nintendo 64 console, two differently colored Nintendo 64 controllers, a poster, a journal, and a "Cool Porygon" promo card for the trading card game.

 Nintendo of America promoted the game through a national tour between March 11 and April 9 titled the Pokémon 2000 Stadium Tour, allowing them play Pokémon Stadium.
 Nintendo embarked on its first online marketing push for the franchise specifically for the United Kingdom, launching an official Pokémon Stadium website specifically for a UK audience.

 In celebration of the game's North American release, Nintendo and Blockbuster partnered for a promotion in which the first Pokémon Stadium game cartridges delivered to Blockbuster contained a coupon for a limited-edition Pokémon Stadium sticker poster and a free "Pokémon Smart Card", which could be used to redeem up to sixteen stickers at Blockbuster locations.
 The Smart Cards were previously available in Blockbuster's 1999 promotion for Pokémon Snap.